stanton26/AppDefense/labs/v2/horizon-lab.md

 2. On the right hand side go to **Compute Gateway**
 3. Click **ADD NEW RULE**

 Horizon requires a number of ports to be opened for communcation and Inter-POD connectivity.
-For the purposes of the lab and ease of management we are going to allow communicaqtiona cross everythig.
+For the purposes of the lab,and ease of management, we are going to allow communicaqtiona cross everythig.
 The first rule we are going to create is an Any Any Any rule.

 1. **Name** - Horizon
 2. **Source** - Any